FN 509

 The FN 509 is a polymer frame striker-fired semi-automatic pistol manufactured by FN America, a division of FN Herstal.

 History

 As part of the XM17 Modular Handgun System competition (MHS) initiated in September 2015, FN Herstal entered a polymer-framed, striker-fired pistol, derived from the FN FNS.

 After SIG Sauer won the competition in January 2017 with a modified version of the P320, FN America brought a version of their entry, now known as the FN 509, to the commercial market.

 FN sought consultation from retired Delta Force operator Larry Vickers during early development of the FN 509.

 FN America stated that during development and testing of the MHS entry and the FN 509, over a million rounds of ammunition were used.

 Design

-The FN 509 is a striker-fired handgun with a stainless steel slide with ferritic nitrocarburizing finish and a polymer frame.
+The FN 509 is a striker-fired handgun with a stainless steel slide with a ferritic nitrocarburizing finish and a polymer frame.

 Black and flat dark earth (FDE) colorings are available.